 For the toppings:

-Heat milk, sugar, salt, and butter in a medium saucepan just until warm and butter is melted, set aside to cool.
+- Heat milk, sugar, butter, and salt in a medium saucepan just until warm and butter is melted, set aside to cool.
 While it's cooling, butter your bread pans.
 Once the milk mixture is just warm to the touch, beat in the egg, then add to the yeast-water mixture.
 Add flour and knead -- I did this for a couple of minutes in my Bosch.

 More you might like: